lungoruscello/PyGridAgg/README.md

 ## Customisation

 PyGridAgg allows you to define your own data aggregators.
-To do so, inherit  from `BasePointAggregator` and implement the `aggregate` function, which is expected to return a 2D numpy array whose shape matches the number of rows and columns in the grid.
+To do so, inherit from `BasePointAggregator` and implement the `aggregate` function, which is expected to return a 2D numpy array.

 The example below shows a simple, custom aggregator that counts points whose weight is above a specified threshold.